chainer/chainer/docs/source/tutorial/gpu.rst

        with cupy.cuda.Device(1):
            pass
    except cupy.cuda.runtime.CUDARuntimeError:
-       raise RuntimeError('doctest in this document requires 2 GPUs')
+       raise RuntimeError('doctest in this document requires 2 GPUs') from None

 Relationship between Chainer and CuPy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~